Government Contract Finance

 Factoring for Government Contractors to Fund Payroll

-Receive immediate cash flow for payroll funding, bills, and general business expenses.
 Contractors working on government contracts often wait up to months for payment.
+But you can receive immediate cash flow for payroll funding, bills, and general business expenses.
 Payroll financing through government factoring can be a source of quick working capital for your business.

 Payroll financing through government contract factoring is the solution for companies requiring immediate funding.
-Paying employees is one of the largest, if not the most significant, expenses for most government contractors.
+That’s because Paying employees is one of the largest, if not the most significant, expenses for most government contractors.

 Payroll Financing Improves Government Contractor Cash Flow

 Cash flow struggles are typical for government contractors with weekly payables and offering extended payment terms to your customer.
-Shortages in cash flow hurt a business’s ability to pay bills on-times and hire the staffing required for government contracts.
+In fact, shortages in cash flow hurt a business’s ability to pay bills on-times and hire the staffing required for government contracts.

-Payroll financing is available on short notice, unlike typical debt financing, which can take months to receive funding.
-When government contractors need cash flow, it is an immediate need.
-Contractors can turn unpaid invoices into same-day payroll financing.
+However, payroll financing is available on short notice, unlike typical debt financing, which can take months to receive funding.
+So when government contractors need cash flow, it is an immediate need.
+Contractors can then turn unpaid invoices into same-day payroll financing.

 Learn more in our “Government Contract Factoring Guide.”